-887 The number of clusters generated by CLARA, OverCode and DPE are reported in the columns C, OC and DPE, resp.
-888 889 We report multiple results for SEMCLUSTER in the SC columns, corresponding to different strategies for combining CFVs and 890 891 DFVs.
+The number of clusters generated by CLARA, OverCode and DPE are reported in the columns C, OC and DPE, resp.
+We report multiple results for SEMCLUSTER in the SC columns, corresponding to different strategies for combining CFVs and DFVs.
 The CFV and DFV columns show the results when the program feature vector simply equals the CFV (eq.
-1) and 892 DFV (eq.
+1) and DFV (eq.
 2), respectively (and does not combine them).
-The 893 PFV column shows the results when the CFV and DFV are 894 normalized and combined into a single vector (Sec.
+The PFV column shows the results when the CFV and DFV are normalized and combined into a single vector (Sec.
 4.3).
-The 895 896 CSPA column displays the results of using cluster ensem-897 bles, a machine learning approach for clustering data with multiple representations.
-The specific algorithm used is the 898 cluster-based similarity partitioning algorithm (CSPA) [37].
-899
+The CSPA column displays the results of combining CFVs and DFVs using cluster ensembles, a machine learning approach for clustering data with multiple representations.
+The specific algorithm used is the cluster-based similarity partitioning algorithm (CSPA) [36].

-900 Notice that, for the majority of assignments, CSPA and 901 PFV return a smaller number of clusters than when using CFVs or DFVs individually.
+Notice that, for the majority of assignments, CSPA and PFV return a smaller number of clusters than when using CFVs or DFVs individually.
 This justifies our choice in Sec.
-4.3 902 to combine these two classes of features.
-Also note that CSPA 903 904 and PFV achieve very similar results.
-This further justifies 905 our PFV design that weighs CFVs and DFVs equally.
-Finally, 906 we observed that the run-time performance of SEMCLUSTER 907 is better on average when using PFV than CSPA.
-For all these reasons, the rest of our evaluation is performed on the 908 version of SemCluster that uses the PFV representation.
-909
+4.3 to combine these two classes of features.
+Also note that CSPA and PFV achieve very similar results.
+This further justifies our PFV design that weighs CFVs and DFVs equally.
+Finally, we observed that the run-time performance of SEMCLUSTER using PFV is better than CSPA on all benchmarks, performing clustering 1.69x faster on average.
+For all these reasons, the rest of our evaluation is performed on the version of SEMCLUSTER that uses the PFV representation.

-The number of clusters generated by SEMCLUSTER (PFV) 910 911 is dramatically lower than CLARA and OverCode.
-This is 912 expected as our approach is insensitive to syntactical differences among submissions and only considers semantic 913 914 features when clustering.
-This reduction in the number of generated clusters is crucial in enabling instructors to feasi-915 bly analyze distinct solution strategies and in scaling down 916 917 the solution space for automated reasoning engines for feed-918 back, grading etc. Additionally, note that the cluster sizes 919 reported by SEMCLUSTER and DPE are similar.
-This speaks volumes about the performance of SEMCLUSTER as it avoids 920 921 the expensive task of training a neural network like DPE.
+The number of clusters generated by SEMCLUSTER (PFV) is dramatically lower than CLARA and OverCode.
+This is expected as our approach is insensitive to syntactical differences among submissions and only considers semantic features when clustering.
+Finally, note that the cluster sizes reported by SEMCLUSTER and DPE are similar.
+This speaks volumes about the performance of SEMCLUSTER as it avoids the expensive task of training a neural network like DPE.

-923 6.2 Run-time
+6.2 Run-time

-To evaluate the scalability of SEMCLUSTER, we track the total amount of time required to compute clusters and perform a specific instructional task.
-This experiment was performed by using CLARA, OverCode, DPE and SEMCLUSTER to cluster student submissions and using the respective clusters to drive CLARA's feedback generation mechanism3.
-All resulting feedback was manually inspected to ensure correctness. clusters generated by different tools.
+To evaluate the scalability of SEMCLUSTER, we track the total amount of time required to compute clusters and perform a specific automated reasoning task - program repair.
+This experiment was performed by using CLARA, OverCode, DPE

+Table 3.
+Run-time performance of repair generation using clusters generated by different tools.
 (T in minutes)